Cosys-Lab/Cosys-AirSim/docs/annotation.md

 colorMap = client.simGetSegmentationColorMap()
 ```

 Several RPC API functions are available to influence or retrieve the RGB annotation layer.
+Currently, it is not possible to use the RPC API to add new actors or components to the annotation system, you can only update their values.
 For example in Python:
- * `simSetAnnotationObjectID(annotation_name, mesh_name, object_id, is_name_regex=False/True)` to set the color of an object in index mode (regex allows to set multiple with wildcards for example)
+ * `simSetAnnotationObjectID(annotation_name, mesh_name, object_id, is_name_regex=False/True)` to update the color of an object in index mode (regex allows to set multiple with wildcards for example) when it already exists in the annotation system
- * `simSetAnnotationObjectColor(annotation_name, mesh_name, r, g, b, is_name_regex=False/True)` to set the color of an object in direct mode  (regex allows to set multiple with wildcards for example)
+ * `simSetAnnotationObjectColor(annotation_name, mesh_name, r, g, b, is_name_regex=False/True)` to update the color of an object in direct mode  (regex allows to set multiple with wildcards for example) when it already exists in the annotation system
  * `simGetAnnotationObjectID(annotation_name, mesh_name)` to get the ID of an object in index mode
  * `simGetAnnotationObjectColor(annotation_name, mesh_name)` to get the color of an object in direct mode
  * `simIsValidColor(r,g,b)` You can check if a color is valid using this function